facebook

 A brief history

-This would become a standard line of thought for the Eastern church, and the development of the current list of Seven Deadly Sins stems from this passage.
-The primary source for much of the earliest writings about the seven deadly sins comes from Evagrius Ponticus (345–399 AD), a theologian from what would become the Eastern Orthodox church.
-His work influenced many of the later Western theologians who would write about sin, including Augustine of Hippo (354-430 AD), Maximus the Confessor (580-662 AD), and on down to medieval Roman Catholic theologians such as Thomas Aquinas (1225-1274 AD).
+The primary source for many early writings about the seven deadly sins comes from Evagrius Ponticus (345–399 AD).
+He was a noted theologian from what would become the Eastern Orthodox church.
+His work influenced many of the later Western theologians who would write about sin.
+These included Augustine of Hippo in the fourth century (354-430 AD), Maximus the Confessor (580-662 AD).
+13th-century theologians like St. Thomas Aquinas (1225-1274 AD) also reflected these concepts.

 Two traditions

-Both traditions offer insight regarding the definition of “sin.”
-In the Catechism of the Catholic Church, sin is defined as “failure in genuine love for God and neighbor caused by a perverse attachment to certain goods,” and that sin “wounds the nature of man and injures human solidarity.”
-In the Eastern Orthodox tradition, it is “the removal of … man from God’s will and grace,” a “violation of the laws of God,” and “the perverted nature in sinful man which causes him to turn to himself and away from God.”
-As such, the most dangerous and grievous of sins are the ones in which these “perverse attachments” are most apparent.
-For our purposes here, we shall go from least to greatest, as handed down from these traditions.
+Both Eastern and Western traditions offer insights into sin’s definition and impact on spiritual matters.
+The Roman Catholic Church Catechism defines sin as “failure in genuine love for God and neighbor caused by a perverse attachment to certain goods,” that “wounds the nature of man and injures human solidarity.”
+In Eastern Orthodox tradition, it’s “the removal of … man from God’s will and grace,” a “violation of the laws of God,” and “the perverted nature in sinful man which causes him to turn to himself and away from God.”

 The Seven Deadly Sins